stickshift/stickshift.github.io/articles/llama-12344/index.md

 ---
 title: "Transformer Teardown: Build Your Own Llama Development Kit"
-subtitle: "Walk Away with a Collection of Reusable Building Blocks You Can Mix and Match in Your Own Research"
+subtitle: "Build a Collection of Reusable Building Blocks You Can Mix and Match in Your Own LLM Research Experiments"
 published: "2024-12-11"
 banner: resources/banner.png
 bibliography: